fboylu/DeployDLKubeflowAKS/README.md

-# DeployDLKubeflowAKS
+# Deploy CNN models using Kubeflow on AKS.
-Deploying CNNs using Kubelflow on Azure
+In this repository, we provide insturctions on how to deploy a Keras CNN model using Kubeflow running on Azure Container Service (AKS).